D-Official/PizzaTowerSwitch-FMOD/README.md

 # New method of distribution
 A new potential method of distributing the port is being considered.
 It would work by releasing an encrypted .bin of the port's NSP in the releases tab.
-To decrypt it, you must:
+To decrypt it, you would have to:
 1. Take bytes of the data.win of the matching PC Pizza Tower version
 2. Remove every other (odd) byte
 3. Duplicate the bytes until it matches in size with the .bin
-4. XOR the new bytes we made with the bytes of the encrypted .bin file (The `decrypt.py` script does all of these steps automatically!)
+4. XOR the new bytes we made with the bytes of the encrypted .bin file

+(The `decrypt.py` script does all of these steps automatically!)

 The new list of bytes is the bytes for the NSP.
 By doing this, you have either proven ownership of Pizza Tower,